nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 lot when you arrive at your destination.
 We got you and your loved ones parked!

 ### Disclaimer regarding use of API key for the purposes of NUS CS2113
-We understand that an api key is something personal and should not be shared with everyone.
-However, for the purpose of NUS CS2113, we have provided a default api key for testing purposes. **This default api key will be removed at the end of module in Q4 2022**.
+We understand that an API key is something personal and should not be shared with everyone.
+However, for the purpose of NUS CS2113, we have provided a default API key for testing purposes. **This default API key will be removed at the end of module in Q4 2022**.

 ## Quick Start